YoloCares

 Galileo Place is one of few programs that YoloCares does not typically offer for free, as revenue is required to run the program, and philanthropy alone has not been sufficient to support program costs.

-In 2025 gifts received during Big Day of Giving will support Galileo Place Adult Day Program scholarships for low-income families with a loved on in cognitive decline.
+In 2026, gifts received during Big Day of Giving will support Galileo Place Adult Day Program scholarships for low-income families with a loved one experiencing cognitive decline.

 Caregivers report that their loved ones are eager to attend Galileo Place.
 They look forward to the arts and crafts, music, games, drumming, exercise, food, and social time with friends.
 They go home happy, tired, and find easier and more restful sleep.
 For many, without Galileo Place, they would sit at home in complete isolation.